sparkleburst/WeightTrackerApp/README.md

 # WeightTrackerApp
+July 2024 Update
+The weight-tracking app is running very well.

 A TODO project to complete

 This app was designed to help anyone keep track of their weight and to be able to compare it to a goal weight.